sumit1202/ReconXcrpt-A-Reconnaissance-Framework/Readme.txt

 Quitting ReconXcript.....

-~Made with ♥ by ReconXcript team:
+~Made with ♥ by ReconXcrpt team:

 >> Kishan
 >> Kamal